 and ask for our help to work it through.
 Sometimes they play out the tension.
 Sometimes they begin talking about the upset, which gives us a chance

 to empathize and say how sorry we are that it's been so hard.

 Or sometimes, they show us how they're feeling by hitting.
 That's unacceptable, of course.
 But it's the action that's unacceptable, not the feeling.
+Notice

-and acknowledged his emotions.
+his emotions.
 That empathy helped him feel safe enough to cry.

 You might say, with understanding, "Ouch!
 All of a sudden you seem very angry.
-I won't let you hurt me, but you can show me how mad you are, by pushing my hands....and you can tell me in words.
+I won't let you hurt me, but you can show me how mad you are, by pushing my hands.... and you can tell me in words.
 I'm listening."